 Orange groves in the Guadiaro Valley have taken the larger part of damage by far and agriculture as whole has suffered damage to some €2 million, according to the farmers.
 Some 11 tons of oranges have been lost, which also translates into about 22,000 working days for pickers and other workers throughout the municipality.
 (Photo: Noticias de Tesorillo)

 Public and municipal buildings have not escaped the battering either.
 Mud slides and leaks are numerous in several places but perhaps the most significant, and urgent, damage is at the castle itself, where the Arco del Reloj (entry arch, photo) is in danger of partial collapse as the result of water having undermined some of the underpinnings.
 Damage to public and municipal buildings is initially estimated at €100.000.
 The storms have also impacted on the usual problems with the expanding clay on which we sit.
-Mud slides have affected Calle Qurós and Paseo Cristina in Jimena, and several places in San Pablo, added to damage to ditches and similar infrastructure, all of which add up to over €130,000.
+Mud slides have affected Calle Qurós and Paseo Cristina in Jimena, and several places in San Pablo, added to damage to ditches and similar infrastructure, all of which add up to over €130,000.On December 30 Jimena Council sent a request to have the municipality declared a zona catastrófica, and reports on damage have been sent to the authorities.
+Mayor Pascual Collado stated that "these initial reports are subject to revision as soon as the weather allows."

 Have you or your home been damaged?
 Tell us about it.